-- Aspiration: Pooled blood in your muscle is drained to help prevent increased pressure in the muscle.
+- Aspiration is a procedure to drain pooled blood in your muscle.
+This prevents increased pressure in the muscle.

-- Surgery: This may be done to repair a tear in the muscle or relieve pressure in the muscle caused by swelling.
+- Surgery may be done to repair a tear in the muscle or relieve pressure in the muscle caused by swelling.

 What can I do to help my contusion heal?

 - Rest the injured area or use it less than usual.
 If you bruised your leg or foot, you may need crutches or a cane to help you walk.
 This will help you keep weight off your injured body part.
 Use crutches or a cane as directed.

 - Apply ice to decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your bruise for 15 to 20 minutes every hour or as directed.

 - Use compression.
 An elastic bandage may be wrapped around a bruised muscle to support the area and decrease swelling.
 Make sure the bandage is not too tight.
 You should be able to fit 1 finger between the bandage and your skin.